kyaiooiayk/PyTorch-Notes/README.md

 *List of templates focused on PyTorch deep learning framework.* This repository contatins code template aiming to exaplain how PyTorch works not how to implement a specific model!
 If you are looking for a specific tutorial on CV, NLP or others, please look one folder upstream this one.
 ***

+## PyTorch Lightning
+- [PyTorch Lightning](https://www.pytorchlightning.ai/) makes creating PyTorch models easier.
+At the moment writing even a simple PyTorch model means writing a lot of code and that is the price you have to pay for its flexibility.
+- If a boiler plate code does nothing more than the default training process then it can be abstraced away.
+In Lightning, these elements are automated as much as possible.
+- PyTorch Lightning is built on top of ordinary (vanilla) PyTorch.
+The purpose of Lightning is to provide a research framework that allows for fast experimentation and scalability, which it achieves via an OOP approach that removes boilerplate and hardware-reference code.
+***

 ## Available tutorials
 - AlexNet, Inception, DenseNet
 - Building an LSTM network